 Daniel Altman (Adv Maths-Honours, 2018) is currently completing a PhD in Number Theory at the University of Oxford.

 Jessica Dai (Adv Sci Mathematics & Physics-Honours in Pure Maths, 2018) is an Analyst at Macquarie Group.
 Her role focuses on the measurement of the aggregate risk on Macquarie's portfolio.

 Michela Castagnone (Adv Maths-Honours, 2017; pictured right) is a Data Analyst at CommSec, in a varied role with stakeholders across the entire business.
 She does analysis and insights as well as predictive modelling, reporting and automation.
 She has also worked in other parts of CommBank including the Business Banking Data Science team and the CommSec Business Intelligence team.

 Runze Alexander Xu (Master of Statistics, 2016) took up a role as Data Scientist with Domain Group.

 Johann Blanco (Adv Maths-Honours, 2016) is a Data Analyst at Yellow Canary.
-He's also held roles as a Tax Technology & Transformation Consultant for EY after graduation, and has moved on to a role as a Data Analyst and Tax Tech/Transformation specialist at Greenwoods & Herbert Smith Freehills.
+He's also held roles as a Tax Technology & Transformation Consultant for EY and as a Data Analyst and Tax Tech/Transformation specialist at Greenwoods & Herbert Smith Freehills.

 Katherine Tay (Adv Maths-Honours, Applied Maths, 2016) is a Media Planner for Zenith, where she works on performance marketing and media strategy.